 - a.
-8 High Powered IRs are selected automatically according to the zoom setting, providing wide or narrow angle IR illumination.
-Note that the zoom range will determine the number of LEDs that are lit. - b.
-This PTZM500 camera supports HD modes TVI, CVI and AHD, plus CVBS (Analogue) mode.
+6 High Powered IRs are selected automatically according to the zoom setting, providing wide or narrow angle IR illumination. - b.
+This Mini 4 in 1 PTZ camera supports HD modes TVI, CVI and AHD, plus CVBS (Analogue) mode.
 These PTZ cameras are shipped in TVI mode setting so using the AlienTVI(Coaxitron) protocol in the MEGA or MAX HD-TVI DVR allows up the coax control, alleviating the necessity for RS485 connections.
-If you require a keyboard to control the PTZ or the video mode is not TVI, then you will have to connect the RS485 cable. - c.
+If you require a keyboard to control the PTZ or the video mode is not TVI, then you will have to connect the RS485 cable.
+See PTZ Video Format below. - c.
 To change the video format mode to CVI, AHD or CVBS (Analogue) mode you need to use a PTZ Call/Shot command setting.
-See PTZ Video Format below. - d.
+See PTZ Video Format below - d.
 Incorporates automatic protocol and baud rate diagnosis which means these are selected automatically for RS485 connectivity.